Creating a Broadband Data Dashboard to Support Federal Communications Commission Decision-Making

 Authors: Blair Levin, Gregory Rosston, Scott Wallsten

-The next administration should launch a concerted broadband data-collection and analysis effort to support smart, timely, and informed decision-making by the Federal Communications Commission (FCC) and other agencies that work on broadband, such as the Rural Utilities Service.
+The Biden-Harris Administration should launch a concerted broadband data-collection and analysis effort to support smart, timely, and informed decision-making by the Federal Communications Commission (FCC) and other agencies that work on broadband, such as the Rural Utilities Service.
 Specifically, the FCC should collect (or work with others to collect) comprehensive data on the following eight indicators:

 These data should be centralized on a “broadband data dashboard” to support informed decision-making by the FCC as well as analysis and application by stakeholders in government and industry as well as the general public.
 The dashboard would also support the FCC in developing and assessing progress towards clear, quantifiable goals for each indicator.